Kong/docs.konghq.com/app/dev-portal/app-reg/auth-strategies/key-auth/index.md

 content_type: how-to
 ---

-Key authentication is Konnect's built-in API Authetication Strategy.
+Key authentication is Konnect's built-in API Authentication Strategy.
 When Developers sign up and create an Application, they will be granted credentials.

 Your Dev Portal is automatically created with a "Key Auth" Authentication Strategy.
 If you selected **Private** when creating your Dev Portal, this will be the Default Authentication Strategy in Security Settings.